ssenmosip/mosip-temp-documentation/MOSIP-ID-Object-definition.md

-Definition of an ID Object i.e., the attributes of an ID are country specific and MOSIP cannot define them.To achieve this, MOSIP will have a provision for a country to define their own ID Object schema and provide it as an input to MOSIP.
+Definition of an ID Object i.e., the attributes of an ID are country specific and MOSIP cannot define them.
+To achieve this, MOSIP will have a provision for a country to define their own ID Object schema and provide it as an input to MOSIP.

 The first step for a system owner to use MOSIP is to define the ID Object schema.
 ID Object schema should be a JSON schema.
 Below is a sample schema which defines a set of attributes for an ID.